mkralik3/SimpleWebApp/README.md

 These are unsecure:

-* rest/unsecured/json
+* rest/unsecured/json (e.g. http://localhost:8080/web-app/rest/unsecured/json)
-* rest/unsecured/xml
+* rest/unsecured/xml (e.g. http://localhost:8080/web-app/rest/unsecured/xml)
-* soap/unsecured?wsdl
+* soap/unsecured?wsdl (e.g. http://localhost:8080/web-app/soap/unsecured?wsdl)

 These are secure with digest auth.
 Only users who are in the *user* role and who are in the *ApplicationRealm relm* on the server have an access.

-* rest/secure/json
+* rest/secure/json (e.g. http://localhost:8080/web-app/rest/secure/json)
-* rest/secure/xml
+* rest/secure/xml (e.g. http://localhost:8080/web-app/rest/secure/xml)
-* soap/secure?wsdl
+* soap/secure?wsdl (e.g. http://localhost:8080/web-app/soap/secure?wsdl)

 The server also has to contain this security domain: